 - the Declaration of ASEAN Concord II.15

 From a public international law point of view, ASEAN has never utilised its High Council offices to try to resolve international boundary disputes among its Member States.
 Indonesia and Malaysia resolved their Ligitan and Sipadan dispute via the International Court of Justice (ICJ) at The Hague.
 Likewise, Malaysia and Singapore resolved their Pedra Branca Islet dispute at the ICJ.
-However, the two countries have just re-engaged in a new round of arbitration before the ICJ.16

 ii The AEC

 At their meeting in Bali on 8 October 2003, the ASEAN leaders launched the next step toward the establishment of the AEC.
 The AEC was intended to be a single market and production base of the region, and was to be built on the idea of the free movement of goods, services, investment and capital by 2020.
 A roadmap for the integration of the financial sector was then laid out as part of the groundwork for the AEC process.
-These included issues such as financial services and capital account liberalisation, currency cooperation and capital markets development.17
+These included issues such as financial services and capital account liberalisation, currency cooperation and capital markets development.16

-The AEC is the end-goal of economic integration measures as outlined in the ASEAN Vision 2020.
+The AEC is the end goal of economic integration measures as outlined in the ASEAN Vision 2020.
 The AEC is to create a stable, prosperous and highly competitive ASEAN economic region in which there is a free flow of goods, services and investment, a freer flow of capital, equitable economic development, and reduced poverty and socioeconomic disparities by 2020.

 The AEC is the next step in the evolution of ASEAN economic integration, which began with a preferential trading arrangement to promote intra-regional trade.
 The elimination of tariff and non-tariff barriers among the member countries has enhanced economic efficiency, productivity and competitiveness in the region.
-The AEC is now progressing towards its aims to establish ASEAN as a single market and production base, and making the ASEAN Member States a more dynamic and stronger segment of the global supply chain.18 The AEC Blueprint 2025 was adopted at the 27th ASEAN Summit on 22 November 2015 in Malaysia.
+The AEC is now progressing towards its aims to establish ASEAN as a single market and production base, and making the ASEAN Member States a more dynamic and stronger segment of the global supply chain.17 The AEC Blueprint 2025 was adopted at the 27th ASEAN Summit on 22 November 2015 in Malaysia.
 It provides broad directions through strategic measures for the AEC from 2016 to 2025.
 The AEC Blueprint 2025, the ASEAN Community Vision 2025, the ASEAN Political-Security Community Blueprint 2025 and the ASEAN Socio-Cultural Community Blueprint 2025 form part of ASEAN 2025: Forging Ahead Together.
 ASEAN 2025 has succeeded the AEC Blueprint (2008–2015), which was adopted earlier in 2007.

 The aim of AEC Blueprint 2025 is to achieve the vision of having an AEC by 2025 that is highly integrated and has cohesive, competitive, innovative and extremely connected sectoral cooperation.
 It aims to be more resilient, inclusive and people-oriented, and to be integrated with the global economy.

-Under ASEAN's ongoing strategy for the continued integration of ASEAN Member States and the enhancement of their economic competitiveness, the Member States have further collectively agreed on several measures, including strengthening the institutional mechanisms of ASEAN.19
+Under ASEAN's ongoing strategy for the continued integration of ASEAN Member States and the enhancement of their economic competitiveness, the Member States have further collectively agreed on several measures, including strengthening the institutional mechanisms of ASEAN.18

 iii The ASEAN Charter

-The purpose of the ASEAN Charter was to give ASEAN a legal personality under international law.21 By creating a charter that turns ASEAN into a rules-based organisation, the responsibilities of major ASEAN bodies can be properly allocated and defined.
+The purpose of the ASEAN Charter was to give ASEAN a legal personality under international law.20 By creating a charter that turns ASEAN into a rules-based organisation, the responsibilities of major ASEAN bodies can be properly allocated and defined.
 It has made it much easier to delegate responsibility to those that are supposed to implement decisions and sets out a rules-based system for settling disputes.
-According to the ASEAN Secretariat's official website, 'With the entry into force of the ASEAN Charter, ASEAN will henceforth operate under a new legal framework and establish a number of new organs to boost its community-building process'.22
+According to the ASEAN Secretariat's official website, 'With the entry into force of the ASEAN Charter, ASEAN will henceforth operate under a new legal framework and establish a number of new organs to boost its community-building process'.21

 One can also look at the importance of the implementation of the Charter from another point of view.
 The ASEAN Charter had in effect become part of the sources of international law for each of the Member States of ASEAN.
 Once each Member State had ratified the ASEAN Charter, the Charter itself became a part of the national laws of that Member State.

 The Charter requires ASEAN Member States to set down an appropriate dispute settlement mechanism (DSM) to resolve disputes that concern the interpretation or application of the Charter.
-The DSM also covers other ASEAN instruments that do not have DSMs and that were not covered by any other earlier DSM.23 Additionally, Section 25 of the ASEAN Charter provides 'Where not otherwise specifically provided, appropriate dispute settlement mechanisms, including arbitration, shall be established for disputes which concern the interpretation or application of this Charter and other ASEAN instruments'.
+The DSM also covers other ASEAN instruments that do not have DSMs and that were not covered by any other earlier DSM.22 Additionally, Section 25 of the ASEAN Charter provides 'Where not otherwise specifically provided, appropriate dispute settlement mechanisms, including arbitration, shall be established for disputes which concern the interpretation or application of this Charter and other ASEAN instruments'.

 iv Protocol to the ASEAN Charter on Dispute Settlement Mechanisms